 Asset Allocation: We allocate more capital to assets that have a higher probability to perform well and less to assets that have a higher probability to perform poorly.

-By automating these key portfolio management functions, we aim to deliver better risk-adjusted returns than those of traditional buy-and-hold strategies.
+By automating these key portfolio management functions, we aim to deliver better risk-adjusted returns than traditional buy-and-hold strategies.